yoichims/ros2_docker_container/README.md

 ![ci status](https://github.com/f-fl0/ros2_docker_env/workflows/ci/badge.svg)

-A simple docker environment to test stuff with ros2 (default `iron`).
+A simple docker environment to test stuff with ros2 (default `humble`).
 The workspace is mounted inside the container with read/write/execution permission for your user so you can edit files on the host and compile/run inside the container.
 You can install libraries from inside the container using `apt-get` or `pip`.
 You might need to run `sudo apt-get update` the first time.
 Add dependencies/libraries to the Dockerfile as you need them and build a new image.